-Clean the return air filters frequently.
-They are located inside the motorhome behind the intake vent covers.
-Firmly grasp the leading edge and push back on both tabs.
+Frequently clean the return air filters, which are located inside the motorhome behind the intake vent covers.
+To access the filters, firmly grasp the leading edge and push back on both tabs.
 Never run the air conditioner without the return air filters in place.
 Dust and other particles will plug the evaporator core and substantially reduce the performance of the air conditioners.